 If you dig fashion colors, you might want to embrace a nice cobalt blue.
 Try an updo if you like a little drama.

 Add some texture to your braided goddess pigtails by leaving your hair in voluminous waterfall curls.
 If your curls could use a boost to be this bouncy, don’t be afraid to whip out a curling wand, iron, or roller.

 Goddess Box Braids

-We’ve shown you a lot of goddess braid styles that resemble box braids.
-But, here’s another one to capture your heart.
+We’ve shown you a lot of goddess braid styles that resemble box braids, but here’s another one to capture your heart.

-Instead of just sticking to the individual pigtail braids, go for an elaborate set with numerous plaits.
+Instead of just sticking to individual pigtail braids, go for an elaborate set with numerous plaits.
 For a more fun look, position them up high and smooth over your baby hairs.

 They say a deep shade like burgundy symbolizes wealth, power, and ambition.
 That’s why it pairs so well with adorned goddess braids.